GoogleCloudPlatform/community/tutorials/sigfox-sensit/index.md

 ---
-title: Using Sigfox Sens'it with GCP
+title: Using Sigfox Sens'it with Google Cloud
-description: Set up the Sigfox Sens'it Discovery V3 device as a dev kit, and use it with Google Cloud Platform.
+description: Set up the Sigfox Sens'it Discovery V3 device as a dev kit, and use it with Google Cloud.
 author: lepistom
 tags: IoT, Internet of Things, Sigfox, LPWAN
 date_published: 2020-04-22